Understanding your “Review Ratio”

 It’s also important to note that while we are highlighting a few restaurants, this principle applies to businesses across all sectors and industries, as well as all review sites.
 Foodies are a particular crowd.
 They tend to be a bit more conversational with the restaurants they frequent compared to the average consumer of various services and retailers.
 As such, they provide a strong example of the role reviews play in consumer decisions.

 Did you enjoy “Understanding your “Review Ratio””?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: